Kenneth Nichols: Later life

 Nichols left the Atomic Energy Commission in 1955 and opened a consulting firm on K Street, specializing in commercial atomic energy research and development.
 His clients included Alcoa, Gulf Oil, Westinghouse Electric Corporation and the Yankee Rowe Nuclear Power Station.
 Nichols was involved with the construction of the Yankee Rowe Nuclear Power Station, the first privately owned pressurized-water plant, and the Connecticut Yankee Nuclear Power Plant, which commenced operation in 1961 and 1968 respectively.
 They were both experimental and not expected to be competitive with coal and oil, but later became more so due to inflation and large increases in coal and oil prices.
 He was critical of over-regulation and protracted hearings, which meant that by the 1980s similar boiling-water or pressurized-water plants took almost twice as long to build in the United States as in France, Japan, Taiwan or South Korea.

 Nichols died of respiratory failure on 21 February 2000 at the Brighton Gardens retirement home in Bethesda, Maryland.
 He was buried at Arlington National Cemetery.

+Portrayals

+Nichols is played by Christopher Muncke in the BBC presentation Oppenheimer (1980) and by Dane DeHaan in Christopher Nolan's Oppenheimer (2023).